alephium/old-wiki/Multisig-Guide.md

 WARNING: Make sure to remember the order of the public keys, you'll need to provide the same order later.

-Founds can now be send to that address.
+Funds can now be send to that address.

-3. To use the founds, you need to build a multisig transaction (make sure to have the same public keys order):
+3. To use the funds, you need to build a multisig transaction.
+   Pass the public keys that will sign the transaction, 2 in our example.
+   Make sure to have the same order as during the address creation:

 ```
 POST /multisig/build